dogmatiq/dogma/README.md

 state, the changes made by a process are ["eventually consistent"][Eventual Consistency].
 The precise guarantees regarding process consistency are specific to the [engine](#Engine) implementation.

-Process state is managed by the engine, ensuring that state transitions occur atomically with the enqueing of the commands the processes produce.
+Process state is managed by the engine, ensuring that changes to a specific instance and the enqueuing of commands that result from those changes occur atomically.

 Processes are represented by the [`dogma.ProcessMessageHandler`] interface.